 Life insurance companies are required by law to keep a certain amount of money in cash reserves.
 This minimum is called the reserve requirement, and these calculations are very complex.
 Insurance companies are required to keep this large cash reserve base in case death claim payouts are much higher than expected over a given time period, due to a large scale disaster or poor underwriting for instance.
 The reserve helps ensure that the company will be able to stay in business and meet all claim obligations over time.
 A company may decide to retain more money than required by law in reserves.

 Generally, if a life insurance company decides to keep a higher amount of money in cash reserves for the year dividend payments will be lower with all else being equal.

 Prevailing Interest Rates Effect on Dividend Payments

-This can ultimately effect the dividend payment in two ways.
+This can ultimately affect the dividend payment in two ways.
 The first is higher interest rates lead to higher returns on the cash reserve account.
-If cash reserves are earning more than needed, the surplus can be paid out in the form of dividends to policy holders.
+If cash reserves are earning more than needed, the surplus can be paid out in the form of dividends to policyholders.